copsTvFan/cops-episode-guide/guide.md

 **Love Hurts 2 Hour Special** AKA Crimes of Passion.

 - (Albuquerque, NM 5:46 PM Domestic Disturbance Call) Woman in a backseat of a car is strangling the hairy man in front with a sock.
-- Ft Worth (9:08 PM Officer Assistance Call) A woman in a trailer is beat up with two bad black eyes.
+- Fort Worth, TX (9:08 PM Officer Assistance Call) A woman in a trailer is beat up with two bad black eyes.
 - Harris County TX (11:40 PM Domestic Disturbance Call) Wife slaps her husband in front of the cop after fighting in the street.
 - Jacksonville, FL (10:10 PM Assault in Progress) A man is trying to use the phone and his girlfriend keeps trying to stop him and flips out when he is taken to jail.
 - Virginia Beach, VA (12:48 AM Assault Call) A man gets punched in the face by his wife's boyfriend.
-- Pierce County WA (9:25 PM Barricaded Suspects) A man and woman won't come out of their house after a fight.
+- Pierce County, WA (9:25 PM Barricaded Suspects) A man and woman won't come out of their house after a fight.
 - (12:33 AM Stabbing Call) A woman is hit while cutting onions and she stabs him after he just got out of the Army.
 - Miami, FL (9:55 PM Domestic Violence Call) A woman's false teeth fall out of the window and onto the roof after her husband pushed cheese into her mouth.
 - Virginia Beach, VA (12:31 AM Domestic Disturbance Call) A man comes home to find his wife locked in the bedroom and he breaks in to find out what is going on.
-- Sarasota County FL (12:15 AM Officer Assistance Call) A man comes home from drinking and his woman smacks him and they find pot out back.
+- Sarasota County, FL (12:15 AM Officer Assistance Call) A man comes home from drinking and his woman smacks him and they find pot out back.
 - Lee County, FL (6:39 PM Disturbance Call) A man knocks a woman's teeth out and gives her a big black eye then he runs off to another trailer.
 - Kansas City, KS (5:12 PM Domestic Disturbance Call) A man wants to get his clothes and leave, but his wife won't let him.
 - Mesa, AZ (11:13 PM Domestic Disturbance Call) A man visits his kids and beats his ex and there is blood all over the walls and the woman says she is to blame.
 - Los Angeles, CA (4:33 PM Assault Call) A man and woman fight in the street and both get bloody and Tami turns blue.
-- Providence RI (10:03 PM Possible Stabbing Call) A man's wife is having sex with his mom and the mom stabs her son for trying to break it up.
+- Providence, RI (10:03 PM Possible Stabbing Call) A man's wife is having sex with his mom and the mom stabs her son for trying to break it up.

 ## CP-1640 / CP-1641